Pages

 The universe of marble just emerged even without a human creator.
 Each marble was the cause of why the universe of marble was created.
 If planet Earth is one of these marbles, and we are one of these marbles as well, then it is just right to say that we humans also shaped the universe since we have been the product and part of the creation process.
 Humans created the universe because each one of us was a part of the whole.
 We created the universe.
 You and I created the universe.
 Everyone created the universe.
 Everything exists because other things cause it to exist and thus Evolution and Creation create variations.

-In summary, the theory invites us to reconsider the origins of our cosmos, emphasizing the inherent laws that govern its existence, independent of any conscious creator.
+In summary, this idea invites us to reconsider the origins of our cosmos, emphasizing the inherent laws that govern its existence, independent of any conscious creator.
 The universe, like a mosaic of marbles, emerges spontaneously, transcending the need for human intervention in its design.

 Thus, based on his Creator Argument, also known as Appeal to a Creator, Lawsin concluded that the concept that God created the universe is a misconception.
-His conclusion, in addition of refuting the existence of God, is further supported by more evidence as highlighted by the link below:
+His conclusion, in addition of refuting the existence of God, is further supported by more compelling evidence as highlighted by the links below:

 1. Cosmogenic Argument